iemad/Learning-DevOps-2023/5. Build Tool (Maven)/Practice Project - 2.md

 2) Change app.js following the link given in step 1.
 Now application is listening on port 8081 as stated in the app.js file.

-## Part - 3) Run he Application from a Docker Image:
+## Part - 3) Run the Application from a Docker Image:
 1) Let's try to understand how Docker will play the role here:
    ![image](https://github.com/iemad/Learning-DevOps-2023/assets/17620076/9c89388e-e25f-4536-a0c9-dd322e58e090)